maybebyte/anthesis/why-self-host.md

 Allow me to explain my reasoning/proselytize.
 Libre software has these benefits among others:

-- Free as in freedom and free as in free coffee (though developers appreciate/need donations, anyone can use FLOSS).
+- Free as in freedom (the freedom to run, copy, distribute, study, change and improve the software) and free as in free coffee.
+However, developers appreciate/need donations.
 - Libre software is collaborative.
 Bugs are reported, pull requests are made, and the software is better for everyone as a result.
 Even those that aren't developers.